aleclearmind/restic-in-peace/README.md

 ## Disaster recovery

-TODO: write this up when we've determined which offsite storag will be used
+TODO: write this up when we've determined which offsite storage will be used

 ## My backup is failing!

-This is probably due to a stale lock, for example due to connectivity loss.
+Your repo might have a stale lock.
 Ensure no restic process is running, then remove the lock using

 ```
 resticprofile -c resticprofile.json --name <profile> unlock